[This information guide is also available in PDF format to download.]

 Although a mastectomy is a bigger operation than breast conservation surgery, it has some advantages when compared to breast conserving surgery, these include:

-In many cases, radiotherapy is not required after surgery, but this depends on the individual and the type of cancer.
+- In some cases, radiotherapy is not required after surgery, but this depends on the individual and the type of cancer.

 What are the disadvantages of mastectomy?